tspascoal-demo2/MyShuttle/README.md

 - [code owners](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners) - Automatically assign pull request code reviewers  based on the file path(s) of the proposed changes.
 - [Issue templates](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/configuring-issue-templates-for-your-repository)

 Uses [ARM templates](), to provision the `DEV` and `QA` environments using Infrastructure as code (IaC) and GitHub Actions.
 The arm templates create both a WebApp and a MySql server (per environment, each environment is a separate resource group).
+ARM templates are checked with both [Azure Resource Manager Toolkit](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/test-toolkit) and [checkov](https://github.com/bridgecrewio/checkov). (can you spot the issues being flagged?)

 ## Screnshots